sahil199926/expense-tracker-with-reactjs/README.md

 You can simply use the speech mode to enter your transaction, or you can simply select the categories and respected amount.

 # Technologies used
-Liberaries- ReactJs, MaterialUI, Speechly(for Voise to-text), uuid(for providing unique Transaction IDs) Local-Storage is use to remember all privious transaction even if you close the tab.
+Liberaries- ReactJs, Redux, MaterialUI, Speechly(for Voise to-text), uuid(for providing unique Transaction IDs) Local-Storage is use to remember all privious transaction even if you close the tab.